appcypher/viper/README.md

 ## Non-goals
-Total semantic compatibility with CPython isn't a goal.
-For example, viper represents `int`s as 64-bit integers.
+Semantic compatibility with CPython isn't a goal.
+For example, Viper represents `int`s as 64-bit integers.

 ## Possible CLI